 Rural Newfoundlanders & Labradorians believe in their community and sustainably harvest the resources that are available to them.
 We have exceptional cultural assets as well that stem from the activities in which we live in our daily lives.
 Tonight’s Kitchen Party will be a prime example as we celebrate our small fishing communities through song and dance in the surroundings of friends.

 Come out tonight if you can, for a truly authentic rural experience on the Great Northern Peninsula.

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on July 11, 2014, in Announcements, Community Economic Development, Tradition and tagged Fishery, Green Island Cove, inshore, kitchen party, Music, Newfoundland, Song, spirit of newfoundland, wharf.
+Posted on July 11, 2014, in Announcements, Community Economic Development, Culture and tagged Fishery, Green Island Cove, inshore, kitchen party, Music, Newfoundland, Song, spirit of newfoundland, wharf.
 Bookmark the permalink.
 Leave a comment.